shermanloan/scejson-doc/doc/module-hcm.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | number - curency | 0 |

-The value of this attribute specifies the amount of the total prepayment penalty which was financed by the creditor.
+The value of this field specifies the amount of the total prepayment penalty which was financed by the creditor.

 ---